 Prostate Cancer Misdiagnosis

 With a prostate cancer misdiagnosis, symptoms may be dismissed altogether, or they may be wrongly diagnosed as another condition.
 Providers may miss prostate cancer during the diagnostic process or dismiss it before reaching the biopsy stage.
-If so, patients face quite a disadvantage, as clinical evaluation of biopsy tissue is the best way to identify prostate cancer.
+If so, patients face quite a disadvantage, as a clinical evaluation of biopsy tissue is the best way to identify prostate cancer.

 Steps to Diagnosing Prostate Cancer